 OTHER SIGNS OF QUALITY

-High-quality labs perform daily quality control and most perform special studies when required such as immunophenotyping.
-They also comply fully with state, federal and other regulations.
-A lab having an accreditation is also a sign of quality because obtaining and maintaining certifications takes time and requires passage of rigorous inspections.
+High-quality labs perform daily quality control, and most perform special studies when required, such as immunophenotyping.
+They also comply fully with state, federal, and other regulations.
+A lab having accreditation is also a sign of quality because obtaining and maintaining certifications takes time and requires the passage of rigorous inspections.

 In response, the health insurance company may agree that your doctor can send the specimen to the lab of his choice.
-Another, although less satisfactory solution, is that your doctor can insist that the lab have on staff a board-certified dermatopathologist.
-That’s not a substitute, though, for having someone read your specimens whom your doctor knows and trusts.
+Another, although less satisfactory solution, is that your doctor can insist that the lab have a board-certified dermatopathologist on staff.
+That's not a substitute, though, for having someone read your specimens whom your doctor knows and trusts.